Cut Flower Farm Season Extension Ideas

 PHOTO: zhang yongxin/Adobe Stock

-Row Covers
+Cut Flower Farm Row Covers

 Imagine if you could wrap up your plants in a nice, cozy blanket and keep them warm.
 Well you don’t have to imagine, as that is the primary job of “frost cloth,” also sometimes called row cover.Row covers are probably the most economical way to begin extending your season.
 These are simple rolls of thin fabric that can be draped over crops.
 They are often used to prevent pest pressure, but row covers can also trap heat, helping keep your plants from dying back with the frost.
-Depending on the type and weight, row covers can help increase the temperature by 2 to 8 degrees F, which makes a substantial difference going into the first few frosts of winter.These row covers can also be draped over biennial cut-flower crops and overwintered cut-flower crops to encourage an earlier bloom the following spring.
+Depending on the type and weight, row covers can help increase the temperature by two to eight degrees, which makes a substantial difference going into the first few frosts of winter.These row covers can also be draped over biennial cut-flower crops and overwintered cut-flower crops to encourage an earlier bloom the following spring.
 So just this simple addition could theoretically help you easily gain several more revenue-generating weeks on your farm.

 Caterpillar Tunnels & High Tunnel Cold Frames